Anil Panachooran

 Anil Panachooran (20 November 1969 – 3 January 2021) was an Indian lawyer, poet and lyricist, who worked in the Malayalam film industry.

 While undergoing treatment for COVID-19 during the COVID-19 pandemic in India, he died on 3 January 2021, following a cardiac arrest.

+He was an Indian poet and lyricist, who worked predominantly in the Malayalam film industry and Malayalam poetry.
+He was a lawyer by profession.
+He had written more than 200 songs in the Malayalam film industry.